Please send me information about this trip

 Drive from Santiago to temperate wine country for a vineyard tour where you will experience the finest grapes of red and white wines of Casablanca Valley.
 Casablanca is one of the most important vineyards in the valley and is a region known for white wine grapes.
 Vines were first planted here in the mid-1980s during the revitalization of the Chilean wine industry and quickly became known for its white wines, most notably Sauvignon Blanc and Chardonnay, as well as Pinot Noir, which thrives in its cooler climate.
 Although the valley is located at 33°S, much closer to the Equator than any European vineyard, viticulture here is possible because of the cooling influence of the Pacific ocean, due to the cool morning fog and greater cloud cover than is found elsewhere in the north of Chile.
 Micro-weather condtions at the vineyard provide unusual growing conditions that allows the production of premium quality red and white grapes in the same valley.

 We discover the beautiful landscape of this boutique vineyard with a tour on horseback riding among the varieties of grapes in the charming temperate valley.
 Followed by a visit to the amazing cellars for a wine tasting of the best 4 red and 4 white grapes.
 We continue our visit in the valley with a stop to dine in one of the finer restaurants before returning to Santiago.
 We return to the hotel for your luggage, then continue to the airport for evening departures, arriving home the next day.

-Alternative to winery tour: Day Trip to Valle Nevado ski resort with lunch in the restaurant.
+Alternative to winery tour: Day Trip to Valporaiso or Valle Nevado ski resort with lunch in the restaurant.
 With short hikes to explore on foot.
 Or a half day trip with cheese and wine at the Condor lookout.
 Option to have a free day in Santiago on your own.

 Frequently Asked Questions